Hasstrup/gauss/README.md

 ### GAUSS

-Gauss is a pretty cool vending machine that runs on your terminal that has the following features
+Gauss is a pretty cool vending machine that runs on your terminal.

+#### Features

 * Loading products & changes (from the CSV files at the root layer)
 * Getting a product